Record Sports Betting Surge Lifts Pennsylvania Gambling Revenue To New High

 This performance was driven primarily by the explosive growth of Pennsylvania’s sports betting market.

-According to the Gaming Control Board, total gambling revenue reached $623.1million, an increase of 3.5% over the previous monthly record of $601.8m set in May.
+According to the Gaming Control Board, total gambling revenue reached $623.1 million, representing a 3.5% increase over the previous monthly record of $601.8 million set in May.

 Year over year, November’s results reflected 10.8% growth and a 4.4% increase compared with October, clearly demonstrating that Pennsylvania continues to experience unprecedented momentum in its legalized gambling industry.